Housing in Hong Kong: Developers and real estate agencies

+Political organizations and lawmakers

+In August 2023, the Heung Yee Kuk's chairman, Kenneth Lau, said that the government should get rid of measures used to reduce speculation, such as extra stamp duties, and said now was the "best time" to do so.
+In February 2024, during a fortune telling event, Lau repeated his opinion and said removal of stamp duties would also boost the stock market.

+In September 2023, Democratic Alliance for the Betterment and Progress (DAB) lawmaker Holden Chow suggested cutting stamp duties when buyers purchase a second home from 15% to 6%, a stamp duty meant to reduce speculation and increases in home prices.
+In February 2024, the DAB listed the "complete scrapping of spicy measures" as a top priority for the government's budget plan.

+In October 2023, lawmakers Jimmy Ng Wing-ka and Tony Tse Wai-chuen also called on the government to lift anti-speculation property curbs.
+In January 2024, lawmaker Doreen Kong joined in, and said "In fact, we want property speculation [to enliven the market]."

+The Business and Professionals Alliance for Hong Kong (BPA) party has also advocated for removing all stamp duties.

+In January 2024, Regina Ip, convenor of the Executive Council said that the new residential stamp duty and double stamp duty for non-permanent residents should be eliminated.

+In February 2024, the DAB and BPA were joined by the New People's Party and Liberal Party, saying that all cooling measures should be eliminated.

 Effects of high housing cost

 Due to the high costs of housing, some people in Hong Kong have found both legal and illegal means to minimize costs or increase the size of their property.

 Small unit size

 In January 2021, Liber Research Community found that 13% of all newly constructed units in 2019 were "nano flats" and smaller than 260 sqft.
 The government can therefore claim that more units are being constructed on an annual basis, without disclosing what percentage of the units are nano flats, and without disclosing total floor area being created.
 One estimate projected that 20% of 18,000 new private flats created in the next 5 years would be smaller than 215 square feet.